Bremer Aufbau-Bank

-Bremer Aufbau-Bank (BAB) is the regional promotional bank (Förderbank) of the German state of Bremen.
+Bremer Aufbau-Bank (BAB) is a German regional development bank (Förderbank) of the German state of Bremen.
 It was established in 1951, and its current development bank mandate was defined by law in 2001.

 Overview

 The bank operates under an explicit guarantee from the Bremen government, provided by state law.
 Like other Förderbanken, it does not compete directly with commercial banks but supplements them with co-lending, co-investment and guarantees.
 In 2023, it ramped up its programs to support local start-ups.

 Together with other Förderbanken and the more commercially oriented Landesbanken, BAB is a member of the Association of German Public Banks (VÖB).